JosephineJohnson/rdss-archivematica/aws/machine/README.md

 Again, see the [configuration template](etc/deployment.conf.template) for the full list of settings that can be overriden.

+## CloudWatch Log configuration

+Access to Amazon CloudWatch requires credentials.
+The easiest way is to create an IAM role that allows it.
+Follow this link to configure it: [Authentication and Access Control for Amazon CloudWatch](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_cloudwatch_logs.html)

 ## Connecting to Deployed Services

 The deployment script will output the public IP addresses for each of the Arkivum appliance, NFS server and Docker host instances that have been deployed for the configured project id and environment.